dasabu/news-collection-clean-architecture/README.md

 - Email notification features are not implemented
 - Not deploy to production environment
+- Not format return API in case data validation failed
+- Not implement search functionality
+- Only support basic filtering (by date, category)
-- Limited news sources integration
+- Limited news sources integration (depend on only NewsApi source)
-- Basic search functionality without advanced filtering

 ### Planned Improvements

 - Implement email notifications for new articles matching user preferences
-- Add machine learning-based article recommendations
+- Format return API in case data validation failed
+- Implement search functionality and advanced filtering
+- Deploy website into production environment
 - Expand news sources and integration options
-- Implement advanced search with natural language processing
 - Add social sharing features
-- Develop mobile applications (iOS/Android)